Estelle v. Gamble: Opinion of the court

+Subsequent developments

 Helling v.
 McKinney

 The Supreme Court in 1993 extended the requirement that inmates receive required medical care beyond what it established in Estelle.
 In Helling v.
 McKinney, the Court considered the case of a Nevada prisoner, "the cellmate of a five-pack-a-day smoker," who sought to be housed in an environment free of second-hand smoke.
 McKinney suffered from no ailment and sought no medical treatment.
 Justice Byron White wrote for a 7−2 majority of the Court that McKinney's claim that prison officials "have, with deliberate indifference, exposed him to levels of ETS [second hand smoke] that pose an unreasonable risk of serious damage to his future health" raised a valid claim under the Eighth Amendment.
 He wrote that McKinney would have to prove both the scientific facts of the dangers of exposure to second-hand smoke and prove that community standards supported him, that "it violates contemporary standards of decency to expose anyone unwillingly to such a risk.
 In other words, the prisoner must show that the risk of which he complains is not one that today's society chooses to tolerate."
 He would also have to prove that prison officials acted with deliberate indifference.

+Since Helling, courts have evaluated whether prison medical care gives rise to an Eight Amendment violation using an objective and subjective standard.
+To establish a claim, the plaintiff must furnish evidence that objectively shows "that the seriousness of the potential harm and the likelihood of such injury were so grave that exposing anyone to such a risk would violate contemporary standards of decency."
+Then, the court looks at the prison's intent and asks: "[w]ere they aware of allegedly dangerous jail conditions that they deliberately ignored?"

+Legislative updates

+The Americans with Disabilities Act (ADA) of 1990 has been used by incarcerated litigants bringing claims against correctional healthcare violations.
+“Under Title II of the ADA, ‘no qualified individual with a disability shall […] be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity.

+The Prison Litigation Reform Act (PLRA) is a federal law enacted in 1996 in the United States.
+The PLRA was designed to limit the ability of prisoners to file lawsuits concerning the conditions of their confinement.